Player Guide

 • The guest joins with the room code or a friend invite link.

-Bot Match is available directly from the Play tab.
-It pits you against an AI opponent at three difficulty levels and runs entirely on your device.
-See Play modes for full details.
+Start a Bot Match from the Play tab.
+Four difficulty levels, runs entirely on your device.
+See Play modes for details.

 2. Play modes